Before you arrive

 - learn about new topics

 Community adult learning programs support learning organizations in every region of the province and can provide literacy and adult learning programs.

 Universities, colleges, school boards and community leagues also provide adult education.

-- licensed daycare centres responsible for the supervision of children under 7
+- licensed daycare centres responsible for the supervision of children under 7 years old

 - family day homes provide parents with licensed child care services in a home setting